 Answer: Jesus did indeed preach to spirits in prison but not during the period between his death and resurrection.
 The scriptures concerning your question about restrained spirits can be found toward the end of 1Peter.

 By which He also went and preached to the spirits in prison, which disobeyed in a past time, when once the long-suffering of God was waiting in the days of Noah, while the ark was being prepared . . .
 (1Peter 3:18 - 20, HBFV throughout).

 Christ's last words on the cross were "Father, into your hands I commit My spirit" (Luke 23:46).
-He was then dead and completely unconscious for the three full days or 72 hours (see our article entitled "Was Jesus dead for three days AND three nights?" for more information).
+He was then dead and completely unconscious for the three full days or 72 hours.
 God gave him back his spiritual essence when he resurrected him from the dead.
-This means it was impossible for Christ to communicate with ANYONE for the 72 hours between being placed in the Garden tomb and receiving his life back again.
+This means it was impossible for Christ to communicate with anyone for the entire time between his death and resurrection.

-When did Jesus (who was the GOD of the Old Testament) preach to these evil spirits in prison (a place of restraint)?
-1Peter 3:20 states it was in the days of Noah, when the ark was being built.
-He personally witnessed to them at a time when humans, who had existed on the planet for more than 1,500 years, had reached a point where they thought about doing evil continually (see Genesis 6).
+The Lord personally witnessed to these spirits at a time when humans, who had existed on the planet for more than 1,500 years, had reached a point where they thought about doing evil all the time (see Genesis 6).